mmorlang/time-manager/docs/user-stories.md

 ### User Stories

-* Individuals who have limited time and want to prioritize their time so that they can be as productive as possible.
+* Individuals who have limited time and want to prioritize it, so that they can be as productive as possible.

 > Sometimes it can be hard for me to focus on a current task
->and give it my full attention, so this app will help me be free
+>and give it my full attention, this app will help me be free
 >of notification distractions during that time of concentration.